cert-ee/cuckoo3/docs/src/installation/vmcreation.md

     - The platform is required so that Cuckoo knows what machine to chose for a specific sample.
 Example value: windows
 - The platform/operating system version (`os_version`)
     - This is the version of the platform supplied earlier. __This should only contain a version__.
 Not the full OS name.
 So "10", not "windows 10".
 Cuckoo uses this together with the platform to differentiate between machines of the same OS.
-- The operating system architecture: amd64, arm, etc (`architecture`)
+- The system architecture: amd64, arm, etc (`architecture`)
     - This is used to select the correct (build of) stager and monitor component for the machine
 - The TCP port the agent is listening on (`agent_port`)
     - This is used to deliver and start the stager and the payload.

-**Optional fields per entry:**
+**Optional fields per entry (depends on the machinery module):**

 - Snapshot name (`snapshot`)

-    * The name of the snapshot to use to restore the machine before sample detonation.
+    * The name of (or path to) the snapshot to use to restore the machine before sample detonation.
 This is optional because most virtualization layers/hypervisors allow a 'current' snapshot to be configured for a vm.
 If this is configured, this field can be left empty.

 - Mac address (`mac_address`)